Update: Edition 2

 Countering

-If a player has an equal or higher initiative, they can choose to counter the exchange, by offering to acquire the PAYLOAD at its cost × 1.
-If so, both players roll 1D6 again.
+If a player has an equal or higher initiative, they can choose to counter the exchange, by offering to acquire the PAYLOAD at its salvage value.
+If so, both players roll for initiative again.
 The player with the lower initiative must accept the counter.
 Countering is an opportunity to "steal" a PAYLOAD from another player at the lowest cost despite the trade rate.

 Salvaging resources